-If you have not been before and are sceptical about the adult entertainment, as I used to be, perhaps you should try the Over 18's Page and see what goes on.
+If you have not been before and are sceptical about the adult entertainment, as I used to be, perhaps you should try the Over 18's Page.
 I would add that, no the xxx videos are not of me, but the rest are from my travels.
 I do not believe anyone has ever been there and thought it wrong or distasteful though there are plenty of experts just waiting to tell you otherwise.

 Pattaya also has the 'sex tourist' and whenever I tell people I like to go to Pattaya for its vacational value they always say "yeah yeah of course you do" wink wink and how sad that friends and colleagues think so low of me that they would pair me with the John Major look alikes who back home wear a dirty beige raincoat, talk through their nose, and smell of stale cigarette smoke.
 Yes they are here, along with the obese, the ugly, the disabled, and every other kind who cannot attract a mate.
 They want sex just the same as the cynical and the puritanical who preach sexual abstinence.
 I have lost count the number of times I have heard "I would never pay for sex", ok don't, but for petes sake stop telling everyone else.
 I don't tell you about my sexual preferences and I couldn't care a monkey's left bollock about yours.